How to Use JavaScript to Compare Dates

 Command Description

-res.send() Sends a response back to the client.
+res.send() Sends a response to the client.

-Understanding Date Comparisons in JavaScript
+Understanding Date Comparisons in JavaScript.

 Comparing Dates in JavaScript: Frontend Example